How to Effectively Use and Take Care of Cast Iron Cookware

-They are versatile.
+- They are versatile.
 Cast iron cookware can be used on any cooking platform, whether it be on the regular stovetop, the grill, or even on a campfire.
 During the summer months, I love to cook and shoot recipes on the grill on our back porch.
-When grilling, you can sometimes be limited to larger pieces of food that won't fall through the grills, which is what I use cast iron for.
-I can place an entire cast iron skillet inside the grill and cook anything on it much like I would on a regular stove, and still have the ease and taste of grilled food.
-Using cast iron while camping is a great way to cook food on a campfire, as campfires tend to have a lot more intense, but sporadic, heat compared to a constant heat on a stove.
+When grilling, you can sometimes be limited to larger pieces of food that won’t fall through the grills, which is what I use cast iron for.
+I can place an entire cast iron skillet inside the grill and cook anything on it much as I would on a regular stove, and still have the ease and taste of grilled food.
+Using cast iron while camping is a great way to cook food on a campfire, as campfires tend to have a lot more intense, but sporadic, heat compared to constant heat on a stove.
 Since cast iron retains heat much better than regular cookware, this makes it perfect for camp meals cooked over a fire.

-They are durable.
+- They are durable.
 Cast iron cookware, being made out of far harder materials than regular cookware, don’t get scratched or show wear.
-This is perfect as a photographer, as you don’t have to worry about wear and tear showing up on the camera, like you would with stainless steel pots and pans.
+This is perfect as a photographer, as you don’t have to worry about wear and tear showing up on the camera like you would with stainless steel pots and pans.
 Due to this, cast iron cookware also has an extremely long lifespan, so you can expect to have them for a while and get lots of use from them.

-Some cast iron is enameled, which is a special coating that prevents the cast iron from rusting or losing it’s seasoning, but still retains heat and cooks like regular cast iron.
+- Some cast iron is enameled, which is a special coating that prevents the cast iron from rusting or losing its seasoning, but still retains heat and cooks like regular cast iron.
 Enameled cast iron is cleaned differently from regular cast iron, you just need to mix 2 spoons of baking soda with boiling water, and stirring until the pot is cleaned.
 After that, you can use a normal sponge to clean the rest of the pot.

 Cast iron cookware: